- Taylor McConnell

-- Memory abuse, Collective memory, Memory politics, Yugoslavia, Bosnia and Herzegovina, Serbia, Croatia, National identity, Identity construction, Transitional justice, Political reform, State building, Othering, Violence, Reconciliation, Education, Socialisation processes
+- Memory abuse, Collective memory, Memory politics, Yugoslavia, Serbia, Croatia, National identity, Identity construction, State building, Othering, Violence, Education, Socialisation processes

 My research focuses on the links between memory studies, politics and conflict management by suggesting how the intentional manipulation, if not abuse, of memory feeds into mechanisms that perpetuate social divisions brought about through violent means.
 Using the spaces formerly occupied by ethnic Serbs in Croatia as a context for this research, I hope to explain the role of memory manipulation in maintaining previously non-observed or non-existent social divisions that have emerged as a result of the Homeland War/Croatian War of Independence.
 This research will have a wider impact on the long-term reconciliation and state building processes in the former Yugoslavia and, potentially, in other post-conflict settings.

 My PhD was awarded on 17 November 2020.